Steenbras River: History

 Consulting engineer Thomas Stewart first investigated potential dam sites on the Steenbras River in the late 1890s as a possible water source for the municipalities of Mowbray and Rondebosch.
 The river was first crossed by European explorers from the Cape settlement circa the mid-17th century.
 Its original Dutch name was Steenbrazans rivier, assumed to be named after the red steenbras (Petrus rupestris), which could be caught from the rocky coastline near the river mouth.

 The river was dammed in the early 20th century as a water supply for Cape Town.
-The Steenbras Dam was completed in 1921 with an original capacity of 2.9 x 10^{6}m^{3}.
-The dam wall was later raised in 1928 and 1952, increasing the capacity to 34.3 x 10^{6}m^{3}.
+The Steenbras Dam was completed in 1921 with an original capacity of 2.9 × 10^{6}m^{3}.
+The dam wall was later raised in 1928 and 1952, increasing the capacity to 34.3 × 10^{6}m^{3}.

 In 1977, the Steenbras Upper Dam was constructed directly upstream.
 It is used for the Steenbras pumped-storage hydroelectricity scheme, which supplements Cape Town's electricity supply during periods of peak demand.

 The dams are part of the Western Cape Water Supply System (WCWSS), an interconnected system of six main dams, pipelines, tunnels, distribution networks, and several minor dams in the Western Cape.
 Some are owned and operated by the Department of Water and Sanitation and some by the City of Cape Town.